svm-zhang/AGOUTI/README.md

 * a line annotated as `CDS`
     * start and stop positions of each coding frame

-So as long as your file of gene models has these information, AGOUTI will not issue any complaints.
+AGOUTI will not issue any complaints if your gene prediction have these information.

-And that's it!
-You now have all the inputs required AGOUTI.
+** And that's it!
+You now have all the inputs required AGOUTI. **

 ## Understand Outputs